The Universality of the French Language: English

 The last language to come under fire was English.
 Rivarol heaped the most virulent criticism on England.
 He described England as a country “under cloudy sky, isolated from the rest of the world, served as an exile for Romans” Throughout his essay, the author drew a discriminatory comparison between French and English cultures.
 He overtly disparaged English values at the expense of French ones.
 With disdainful eyes, Rivarol depicted English nation that, according to him, had no quintessential characteristics.
 Consequently, French mores and traditions represented a model for Europe.
 Regarding the thriving economy of England, the French essayist condemned British navigation judged as dangerous for the other countries.
 On the other hand, Rivarol fervently defended values of France that “endowed with immortal treasures, it acted against its own interests and misread its genius”.
 Whereas England needs everybody in order to attract potential customers, “everybody needs France”.
 In addition, the French pamphleteer seemed to take pleasure in comparing personalities of the two peoples.
 The English are portrayed as “terse and taciturn, linked to embarrassment and timidity of northern Man”.
 They are contrasted with the French that Rivarol described as optimistic and social individuals, who combine politeness, gallantry and grace.
 This unilateral defence in favour of French people dominated the essay of Antoine Rivarol.
 In this respect, he established a parallel between the peculiarities of a nation and virtues of its language, affirming that a rich language necessarily belonged to rich and educated people.
 In order to examine the case of English language and to see if it could claim the universality, Rivarol analysed English literature along with its eminent writers.
 The domain of literature would be the only aspect in the argument of Rivarol not to be subjected to disapproval.
 In fact, the writer even delivered a panegyric on the merits of English literature.
 He acknowledged the ingenuity of Chaucer and Spencer, describing the former as English Homer.
-Nevertheless, he contradicted himself few lines later: “their books did not became books of all people”.
+Nevertheless, he contradicted himself few lines later: “their books did not become books of all people”.
 One can clearly notice the royalist tone of Rivarol while he was launching an attack against Shakespeare and Milton.
 He emphasised the fact that the royal court of England did not appreciate these poets judged as rustic and popular.
 Rivarol discredited both Milton and his poems.
-Conversely, poets at Charles II’s court received complements from the French writer.
+Conversely, poets at Charles II's court received complements from the French writer.
 Concerning the origins of the English language, Rivarol considered them obscure.
 Following the conquest of William the Conqueror, the duke of Normandy, Anglo-Saxon was assimilated to French.
 Both French pronunciation and the syntax had been distorted “like obelisks and statues which fell into hands of the Barbarians”.